natefessel/cis530project/project_FesselGoodmanObasPaul/code/final_code_Readme.md

 The --outputpath argument is simply where you would like the generated reviews written out to.
 Run time should be roughly 1-2 minutes.
 You will also need to have Keras and Tensorflow installed on your machine to be able to run the file.

 ### Other code files:
-For our other code files, specifically the ones corresponding to the C-RNN-GAN and Texygen, they are not very easily run on a local machine with a finite amount of time.
+For our other code files, specifically the ones corresponding to the baseline NGram char-level model, C-RNN-GAN and Texygen, they are not very easily run on a local machine with a finite amount of time.
 That being said, we have provided them here for you to look at.